January 1938 geomagnetic storm: The Fatima Storm

-The January 25–26 geomagnetic storm of 1938 is alleged by some Roman Catholics to have fulfilled a prophecy by the Carmelite nun, Sister Lúcia Santos.
-Twenty-one years before, Lúcia and her two cousins allegedly experienced apparitions of a figure now known as Our Lady of Fátima.
+The 25–26 January geomagnetic storm of 1938 is alleged by some Roman Catholics to have fulfilled a prophecy by the Carmelite nun, Sister Lúcia Santos.
+Twenty-one years before, Lúcia and her two cousins allegedly experienced apparitions of a figure, now known as Our Lady of Fátima.
 The children claimed that the apparition told them three secrets, to be revealed later.
-The second secret allegedly had to do with the beginning of World War II: "When you see a night illumined by an unknown light, know that this is the great sign given you by God that he is about to punish the world for its crimes..."
-Lucia wrote that the aurora borealis that took place on this night fulfilled the prophecy, insisting that it was not a natural phenomenon.
-Some Catholic organizations such as the Blue Army of Our Lady of Fátima take the position that the storm was of supernatural origin, though it is important to note that January 1938 was only eight months after the last solar maximum in April 1937, and it takes six years for solar activity to go from maximum back to minimum.
-Some Catholics have also asserted that the aurora borealis was indeed a natural phenomenon, and that the prophecy of the "unknown light" is still to come.
+The second secret allegedly had to do with the beginning of World War II: "When you see a night illumined by an unknown light, know that this is the great sign given to you by God, that He is about to punish the world for its crimes...".
+Lúcia wrote that the aurora borealis that took place on this night fulfilled the prophecy, insisting that it was not a natural phenomenon.
+Some Catholic organizations, such as the Blue Army of Our Lady of Fátima, take the position that the storm was of supernatural origin, though January 1938 was only eight months after the last solar maximum of April 1937, and it takes six years for solar activity to go from maximum back to minimum.
+Some Catholics have also asserted that the aurora borealis was indeed a natural phenomenon and that the prophecy of the "unknown light" is still to come.